public interface Iterable

 assert [1, "a", true, true, false, 5.3] - [true, 5.3] == [1, "a", false]

-- an Iterable of elements to removeCreate a new Collection composed of the elements of the first Iterable minus every matching occurrence as determined by the condition closure of elements of the given Iterable.
+removeMe - the elements to excludeCreate a new Collection composed of the elements of the first Iterable minus every matching occurrence as determined by the condition closure of elements of the given Iterable.

 assert ['a', 'B', 'c', 'D', 'E'].minus(['b', 'C', 'D']) { it.toLowerCase() } == ['a', 'E']

-- a Closure used to determine unique itemsCreate a new Collection composed of the elements of the first Iterable minus every matching occurrence as determined by the condition comparator of elements of the given Iterable.
+removeMe - the elements to excludecondition - a Closure used to determine uniquenessCreate a new Collection composed of the elements of the first Iterable minus every matching occurrence as determined by the condition comparator of elements of the given Iterable.

 assert ["a", 5, 5, true] - 5 == ["a", true]